SaberPendragonn/MikroTik-Networking-Lab-1/README.md

 Furthermore, if the ISP's physical modem stays "Up" but their internal network loses internet connectivity, a standard router remains "blind" to the failure and continues sending packets into a black hole.

-I engineered a solution that ensures both High-Speed Aggregation and Intelligent Self-Healing:
+I engineered a solution that ensures both LOad Blancing and Intelligent Recursive Self-Healing:

 1. **PCC Hashing & Stickiness:** I utilized the PCC matcher to hash traffic based on source/destination IPs.
 This ensures that once a session is established on ISP 1 or ISP 2, it "sticks" there, preserving stateful connections while allowing different client connections to utilize the full capacity of both ISPs.